lenchsam/YR3-LLG/README.md

 # Sinistar Clone

 Hi!
 This project was created for one of my university modules during my final year.
 This is developed using C++ and utilises SFML.
 While the module has finished, there are still a lot of unfinished mechanics and a lot of bugs.
-Therefore, development on this is still ongoing.
+The code is also not great in some areas.
+It is no longer in development, therefore none of these will be fixed.
 - [Sinistar Clone](#sinistar-clone)
   * [About](#about)
   * [Features](#features)